Edgar Degas: Relationship with Mary Cassatt

 After Cassatt's parents and sister Lydia joined Cassatt in Paris in 1877, Degas, Cassatt, and Lydia were often to be seen at the Louvre studying artworks together.
 Degas produced two prints, notable for their technical innovation, depicting Cassatt at the Louvre looking at artworks while Lydia reads a guidebook.
 These were destined for a prints journal planned by Degas (together with Camille Pissarro and others), which never came to fruition.
 Cassatt frequently posed for Degas, notably for his millinery series trying on hats.

 Degas introduced Cassatt to pastel and engraving, while for her part Cassatt was instrumental in helping Degas sell his paintings and promoting his reputation in the United States.
 Cassatt and Degas worked most closely together in the fall and winter of 1879–80 when Cassatt was mastering her printmaking technique.
 Degas owned a small printing press, and by day she worked at his studio using his tools and press.
 However, in April 1880, Degas abruptly withdrew from the prints journal they had been collaborating on, and without his support the project folded.
-Although they continued to visit each other until Degas' death in 1917, she never again worked with him as closely as she had over the prints journal.
+Although they continued to visit each other until Degas's death in 1917, she never again worked with him as closely as she had over the prints journal.

 Around 1884, Degas made a portrait in oils of Cassatt, Mary Cassatt Seated, Holding Cards.
 Stephanie Strasnick suggests that the cards are probably cartes de visite, used by artists and dealers at the time to document their work.
 Cassatt thought it represented her as "a repugnant person" and later sold it, writing to her dealer Paul Durand-Ruel in 1912 or 1913 that "I would not want it known that I posed for it."

 Degas was forthright in his views, as was Cassatt.
 They clashed over the Dreyfus affair.
 (Note: Pro-Dreyfus included Camille Pissarro, Claude Monet, Paul Signac and Mary Cassatt.
 Anti-Dreyfus included Edgar Degas, Paul Cézanne, Auguste Rodin and Pierre-Auguste Renoir.)
-Cassatt later expressed satisfaction at the irony of Lousine Havermeyer's 1915 joint exhibition of hers and Degas' work being held in aid of women's suffrage, equally capable of affectionately repeating Degas' antifemale comments as being estranged by them (when viewing her Two Women Picking Fruit for the first time, he had commented "No woman has the right to draw like that").
+Cassatt later expressed satisfaction at the irony of Louisine Havemeyer's 1915 joint exhibition of Cassatt's and Degas's work being held in aid of women's suffrage.